mlcsmits/Github_Tutorial/Tutorial_Part3.md

 open the atgm github tutorial pages you are reading right now in VCS by doing the following:<br>
 - click on the green button ![image](images/open_remote_repository.png)
-- on the top of your screen should a window pop up with multiple choises.
+- on the top of your screen should a window pop up with multiple choices.
 - click on ``` open github repository ```
 ![image](images/open_remote_repository2.png)
-- fill in the url of the github repository, ``` https://github.com/Avans-ATGM/Github_Tutorial ```
+- fill in the url extension of the github repository, ``` Avans-ATGM/Github_Tutorial ```

 You have now locally openend a github public repository in VCS.  now lets change some files and make a fork by doing the following steps.